awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 ## Prerequisites<a name="systems-manager-state-manager-using-mof-file-prereqs"></a>

-Before you create an association that executes MOF files, verify that your managed instances have the following prerequisites installed:
+Before you create an association that runs MOF files, verify that your managed instances have the following prerequisites installed:
 + Windows PowerShell version 5\.0 or later\.
 For more information, see [Windows PowerShell System Requirements](https://docs.microsoft.com/en-us/powershell/scripting/setup/windows-powershell-system-requirements?view=powershell-6#operating-system-requirements) on Microsoft\.com\.
 + [AWS Tools for Windows PowerShell](https://aws.amazon.com/powershell/) version 3\.3\.261\.0 or later\.
 + SSM Agent version 2\.2 or later\.

-## Creating an Association that Executes MOF Files<a name="systems-manager-state-manager-using-mof-file-creating"></a>
+## Creating an Association that Runs MOF Files<a name="systems-manager-state-manager-using-mof-file-creating"></a>

-**To create an association that executes MOF files**
+**To create an association that runs MOF files**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.